Particular/Workshop/README.md

 ## Running the exercise solutions

+Before opening any exercise solutions, set the startup projects by navigating to your copy of this repo and running `set-startup-projects.cmd`.
+Note that if you `git clean` your clone, you will have to run this command again.

-- Before you run a given exercise solution, configure the startup projects listed in the instructions for that exercise:
+The startup projects are also listed in the instructions for each exercise.
+If you need to, you can configure them manually:

   - In Visual Studio, right click the solution in the Solution Explorer
   - Click "Properties"
   - Ensure that, in the left hand pane, "Common Properties", "Start Project" is selected.
   - Select the "Multiple startup projects" radio button
   - Set the "Action" for each project listed in the instructions for the exercise to "Start".

-- Press <kbd>F5</kbd> in Visual Studio.
-The exercise solution will now be running and be fully functional.
+To run an exercise solution, simply press <kbd>F5</kbd> in Visual Studio.
+The exercise solution will now be running and fully functional.

 ### Note